tirzahblomquist/Groundfish-Shiny/README.md

 #### ShinyAboutPage.Rmd
 > This file sets up the about page for the Shiny App.
 It is used by ui.R to place it in the user interface.
 This was placed in a separate
 > file so as to not overcrowd the ui.R file.
+Each time the app is updated, the second to last line of code on this page should be updated
+> to reflect the current date.